Mejri10/codewars-solutions/8-kyu/beginner---reduce-but-grow/python/README.md

-Given and array of integers (x), return the result of multiplying the values together in order.
+Given a non-empty array of integers, return the result of multiplying the values together in order.
 Example:

 ```
-[1, 2, 3] --> 6
+[1, 2, 3, 4] => 1 * 2 * 3 * 4 = 24
 ```

-For the beginner, try to use the reduce method - it comes in very handy quite a lot so is a good one to know.

-Array will not be empty.